 Keep Buffer Days in Your Itinerary

 This is very important.
 Do not bound yourself to strict timelines and keep at least 2 days as a buffer.
 It will definitely snow at the high altitude passes in Ladakh and you got several to cross.
 It is a possibility that you were visiting Nubra valley and cannot return from there as planned; because the road across Khardung La was blocked due to recent snowfall.
 Or maybe you were at Pangong while it snowed at Chang La.

 Avoid a bike trip

 A bike trip to Ladakh in October isn’t really the best idea.
 Low temperatures combined with cold winds is not the ideal climate to ride a bike through hills.
-Prefer to travel by a car if at all possible.
+Prefer to travel by car if at all possible.

 Avoid starting early in the morning

-Pros of traveling to Ladakh in October
+Advantages of visiting Ladakh in October

-Less number of people
+Lesser number of people

 A lot of people travel to Ladakh looking to get away from the crowd; seeking solitude and tranquility.
 The fact cannot be denied that even Ladakh these days can get a bit crowded in peak tourist season.
-If you want to go to a place with fewer people around than Ladakh in October is the place to be.
+If you want to go to a place with fewer people around then Ladakh in October is the place to be.

 Good Deals on Accommodation